TeamDSLP/Pylogger/README.md

 Launch.bat: File that launches logger and IE if the properties of IE have been altered Launch.bat.txt: Text file of launch.bat so that it can be read by TA

+Windows will try to delete the launch.bat scripts because they are malicious, you need to approve the scripts in you viris program.